-- All three legs of the chosen triangle must be between 28% and 38% of the total length. - Pilots will have fuel measured by weight before take-off. - Fuel tanks will be sealed by marshals before take-off, and checked again on landing. - Normally precision landing tasks (2.6 and 2.7) will not be included when this task is set to avoid the risk of pilots burning fuel whilst stacking for a landing approach. - When this task is set, all other navigation tasks (i.e. 2.1, 2.2, 2.3 and 2.4) are deactivated for the period of this task. - According to the briefing, pilots may be required to pass a particular start and finish gate to activate the task. - This is the only task for which Open Championship pilots may, if it is defined in the briefing, be allowed to carry GPS navigational aids.
+- All three legs of the chosen triangle must conform to the definition of an FAI triangle: to be between 28% and 38% of the total length. - Pilots must land within 800m of their takeoff point (i.e. inside the airfield) to validate the closure of the triangle - Pilots will have fuel measured by weight before take-off. - Fuel tanks will be sealed by marshals before take-off, and checked again on landing. - Normally precision landing tasks (2.6 and 2.7) will not be included when this task is set to avoid the risk of pilots burning fuel whilst stacking for a landing approach. - When this task is set, all other navigation tasks (i.e. 2.1, 2.2, 2.3 and 2.4) are deactivated for the period of this task - According to the briefing, pilots may be required to pass a particular start and finish gate to activate the task. - This is the only task for which pilots may, if it is defined in the briefing, be allowed to carry GPS navigational aids.
 This is to enable, if conditions allow, longer distances to be covered that take pilots beyond the limits of the standard competition map.

-Pilot score P = $N \times \frac{D_p}{Dmax}$
+Pilot score Q = $$N \times \frac{D_p}{Dmax}$$